Frequently Asked Questions

 11. What else does my child need?

 We highly suggest a good, well-fitting pair of goggles, and swim cap.
 Eliminating the distractions of burning eyes, and floppy hair support every swimmer’s performance.
 They’ll likely swim faster!

-Meadows sportswear will be available to order during the Open House on April 18th.
+Meadows sportswear will be available to order during the Junior Summer Program Open House Night on April 14th.
 You can also purchase items at the front desk throughout the summer.